 - Launch the Notes app from your home screen.

-- With the camera open, aim it at the document you want to scan.
+- With the camera open, focus on the document you want to scan.

 - Observe that the app highlights the whole document, or part of a document, in yellow.

 - It will either automatically capture the image or you can tap the white button to start the scan.

 - From there you can adjust the margins or edit content as needed.

 - Save the document to share as an email, message, or insert into another document.

 The scanner function is pretty smart, as it can automatically pinpoint sections of your document that you may want to isolate, as opposed to only capturing the entire page — which it also does quite well.
 It also flattens the document and automatically corrects skew and distortion.
 The steps to accomplish them are similar in iOS 14 and iOS 13.

 As you’re adding up a bunch of receipts for your expense report, you discover that you’ve entered one or a series of mistaken numbers that threaten to throw off your calculation.
 But no worries.
 With the nifty iOS Calculator app, it’s easy to backtrack without having to start all over from scratch.
 To delete one error or even several erroneous numbers in sequence, just swipe left over the numerical display and the wrong number will disappear.
 Swipe multiple times in a row to delete a series of errors.
 Then, continue with your work.
 The process here is identical in both iOS 14 and iOS 13.

 And, if you rotate your iPhone into the landscape orientation, this cool Calculator will display its elaborate scientific calculator variation, should you ever need it.

 With iOS 14 comes big changes in using the Clock as a sleep utility.
 While iOS 13 gives you Bedtime Mode, iOS 14 gets rid of that feature in favor of setting up sleep parameters in the Health app.
 Here’s how to do it.